-RESPONSE: The form of opinion filed as Exhibit 5.1 to the Registration Statement has been revised in accordance with the Staff's comment.
+RESPONSE: The Company has revised the unaudited pro forma condensed consolidated financial statements in accordance with the Staff's comment.

-If you have any questions, please feel free to contact the undersigned at (203) 894-1345 or our outside counsel, F. Mitchell Walker, Jr., by telephone at (615) 742-6275 or by e-mail at mwalker@bassberry.com or, in his absence, D. Scott Holley by telephone at (615) 742-7721 or by e-mail at <a href="mailto:shorter-s
+If you have any questions, please feel free to contact the undersigned at (203) 894-1345 or our outside counsel, F. Mitchell Walker, Jr., by telephone at (615) 742-6275 or by e-mail at mwalker@bassberry.com or, in his absence, D. Scott Holley by telephone at (615) 742-7721 or by e-mail at sholley@bassberry.com.
+Thank you for your cooperation and prompt attention to this matter.